Wonderfon/Simplest-Agent/README.md

 ## 🙏 Acknowledgements

 This project aims to provide a simpler alternative to complex agent frameworks while maintaining flexibility and power.
 It was built with the philosophy that AI agent development should be accessible to everyone.
+Please star and share any comments with us.